climatepolicyradar/knowledge-graph/docs/README.md

 # Documentation

-The documentation site is built with [MkDocs](https://www.mkdocs.org/), giving us a simple way to write and maintain documentation in markdown, with a feature-rich site generated from it.
+The documentation site is built with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), giving us a simple way to write and maintain documentation in markdown, with a feature-rich site generated from it.
 Users are able to search and navigate the documentation easily, and the site is easy to maintain and update.

 ## Local development